emarforio/arduinoledcube/README.md

 ### Creating a cube

-To create a cube you
+To create a cube you follow these steps:

 1. Begin with the layers, connect all the anodes together by bending the legs and soldering them together.
 The kathodes should point straight down.

 2. Place the layers on top of each other and  solder the kathodes to the one below.

 3. Done!
 Connect the layers and the columns to the Arduino as explained above.